Xm798/Genshin-Dailynote-Reminder/docs/Push-method-configuration.md

 ## 9. Discord Webhook

 1. Go to Server Settings - Integrations, click Create Webhook, click Copy Webhook URL and fill in the configuration file `DISCORD_WEBHOOK`.
-2. You can set the bot display name `DISCORD_USERNAME`, bot avatar `DISCORD_AVATAR` (needs to be a web image address) and message card color `DISCORD_COLOR` as needed, read [ Discord Webhooks Guide ](https://birdie0.github.io/discord-webhooks-guide/structure/embeds.html)for details.
+2. You can set the bot display name `DISCORD_USERNAME`, bot avatar `DISCORD_AVATAR` (needs to be a web image address) and message card color `DISCORD_COLOR` as needed, read [Discord Webhooks Guide](https://birdie0.github.io/discord-webhooks-guide/structure/embeds.html)for details.

 ## 10. Email